Festival Terms & Conditions

 The Festival is neither a silent retreat nor an all-night party, so we’d ask you to consider our position on both extremes..

-- No unauthorized sound systems or amplifiers, please.
+- No unauthorized sound systems or amplifiers.
 All amplified music must be kept within our license restrictions (tbc: please ask the Head Steward) and any venue breaking these may be shut down.

-- There are late-night cafes and music venues that operate within our license — if you’d like to stay up all night and chat around a fire please do — but in a designated area.
+- There are late-night cafes and music venues that operate within our license — if you’d like to stay up all night and chat around a fire please do — but around one of our public fire pits.

 - Whilst we are asking participants to be considerate about making noise outside of certain timeframes, within those timeframes there will be amplified music that may not suit your tastes, either in style, volume or times of day.